WebSocket client for Python with low level API options

 Known issues with this library include lack of WebSocket Compression support (RFC 7692) and minimal threading documentation/support.

-disable UTF8 validation in this library (and receive a performance enhancement)
+You can disable UTF8 validation in this library (and receive a

-skip_utf8_validation parameter.
-If you want to get better
+If you want to get better performance, install wsaccel.
+While

 Most real-world WebSockets situations involve longer-lived connections.

-run_forever loop automatically tries to reconnect when a
+run_forever loop will automatically try to reconnect when a

 If you want to customize socket options, set sockopt, as seen below: